microsoft/promptflow/docs/how-to-guides/quick-start.md

 - [Develop a flow](./develop-a-flow/index.md): details on how to develop a flow by writing a flow yaml from scratch.
 - [Initialize and test a flow](./init-and-test-a-flow.md): details on how develop a flow from scratch or existing code.
 - [Run and evaluate a flow](./run-and-evaluate-a-flow.md): run and evaluate the flow using multi line data file.
-- [Create a conditional flow](./conditional-flow-with-activate.md): create a conditonal flow using activate config.
+- [Create a conditional flow](./conditional-flow-with-activate.md): create a conditional flow using activate config.
 - [Deploy a flow](./deploy-a-flow/index.md): how to deploy the flow as a web app.
 - [Manage connections](./manage-connections.md): how to manage the endpoints/secrets information to access external services including LLMs.
 - [Prompt flow in Azure AI](../cloud/azureai/quick-start.md): run and evaluate flow in Azure AI where you can collaborate with team better.